 - Avoid excessive alcohol consumption.

-You should also follow your doctor’s recommendations for routine cholesterol screening.
+Follow your doctor’s recommendations for routine cholesterol screening.
 If you’re at risk of high cholesterol or coronary heart disease, they will likely encourage you to get your cholesterol levels tested on a regular basis.
-Find out how to get your cholesterol levels checked.

-If left untreated, high cholesterol can cause serious health problems and even death.
-However, treatment can help you manage this condition, and in many cases, it can help you avoid complications.
+In most cases, high cholesterol has no symptoms.
+But without treatment, high cholesterol can cause serious health issues.
+The good news is that your doctor can help you manage this condition, and in many cases, can help you avoid complications.

-To learn if you have high cholesterol, ask your doctor to test your cholesterol levels.
+To learn if you have high cholesterol, ask your doctor to test your cholesterol levels, especially if you’re 20 years or older.
 If they diagnose you with high cholesterol, ask them about your treatment options.